-Craig’s Hut & High Country Ride
+Craig’s Hut & High Country Ride, Australia

-Tassie Tiger Trail
+Tassie Tiger Trail, Australia

-This five-day, four-night ride is a phenomenal ride experience for any fun-loving, intrepid family looking for a memorable holiday.
-Recently we welcomed the McLachlan family, known as Team Macca, on our Tassie Tiger Trail, and gee did they have a blast – exhibit A: the image at the top of this article!
-Our guides Jen and Jeremy and their string of naturally trained Arabian horses took the family of six on riding trails that they’ll be talking about for decades to come.
+This five-day, four-night ride is a phenomenal experience for any fun-loving, intrepid family looking for a memorable holiday.
+Recently we welcomed the McLachlan family, known as Team Macca, on our Tassie Tiger Trail, and gee did they have a blast!
+Our guides, Jen and Jeremy, and their string of naturally trained endurance horses took the family of six on riding trails that they’ll be talking about for decades to come.

-“Jen and Jeremy are wholesome, good people.
+‘Jen and Jeremy are wholesome, good people.
 They both have spades of integrity and were great educators.
 Jeremy has a relaxed, fun manner and easily passed on so much knowledge to the kids.
-Jen took care of all of us- easily adapting the itinerary to our young family.”
+Jen took care of all of us, easily adapting the itinerary to our young family.’

-The Kimberley Ride
+The Kimberley Ride, Australia

-Margaret River Ride, Australia
+The Margaret River Ride, Australia

-Glenorchy Back Country, New Zealand
+Glenorchy Back Country Ride, New Zealand

 If the land of the long white cloud has always been on your bucket list then you can’t go wrong with our Glenorchy Back Country Ride in the South Island of New Zealand.
 If your kids are avid cinephiles, they’ll get a kick out of riding through emerald green landscapes and ancient beech forests that were the backdrop to blockbuster films like The Lord of the Rings, The Hobbit and The Lion, the Witch and the Wardrobe.
 But to be honest, this ride is so much more than movie scenes.
 It’s so popular with our globetrotters that it sells out on reputation alone.
-Keep in mind, there is an age limit of twelve and the ride is only available to intermediate to experienced riders.
+Keep in mind, there is an age limit of 12 and the ride is only available to intermediate to experienced riders.
 If you have a son or daughter who is handy in the saddle, you’ll love that this ride is a point-to-point ride, where you ride to a new destination each day.

 It’s a five-day, four night itinerary and is extremely good value – sitting under $3000 NZD for five days of blissful riding.

 I can’t wait to visit Mongolia with my tribe!
-Ever since riding across the steppe over five years ago, Steven and I have made a pledge to return with our girls once they’ve all passed the 12 year milestone.
-It’s the culture shock that excites me: you’ll see how the Mongols live, staying in smoky gers, galloping across the steppe, and being spectators at a rural Naadam Festival.
+Ever since we rode across the steppe together, Steven and I have made a pledge to return with our girls once they’ve all passed the 12 year milestone.
+It’s the culture shock that excites me: you’ll see how the Mongolians live, staying in smoky gers, galloping across the steppe, and being spectators at a rural Naadam Festival.
 The Mongolians are the most hospitable, warm and welcoming people I’ve ever met, which is why this ride is so special.

 As a family, you have the option of choosing between a 13-day or 19-day riding itinerary with the ride season running from June to July, which fits in perfectly with school holidays.
-These rides aren’t for the faint-hearted and involves training prior to departure, not so much for the kids but for the adults who aren’t saddle fit.
-It’s suitable for beginner to experienced riders, as long as you’re fit, happy to rough it and have a good sense of humour.
-It’s also very reasonably priced, with the 13-day ride under $2800 USD per person.
+These rides aren’t for the faint-hearted and involve training prior to departure, not so much for the kids but for the adults who aren’t saddle fit.
+It’s suitable for everyone from beginner to experienced riders, as long as you’re fit, happy to rough it and have a good sense of humour.
+It’s also very reasonably priced – the 13-day ride is less than $2700 USD per person.

 If you’re looking for a riding experience that will expand your children’s perception of the world – then this is the ride for you.

 Giddy up, globetrotters!
 America is an easy family holiday destination that doesn’t involve too much thinking.
-I firmly believe that a ranch riding experience has to be #1 on your to-do list if you’re traveling to the States.
+I firmly believe that a ranch riding experience has to be #1 on your to-do list if you’re travelling to the States.
 It’s a rite of passage to swing your leg over a cow horse in the prairie lands of Wyoming and chase after some cattle – don’t you think?
 This family-run cattle ranch near Cody in Wyoming has a minimum age of eight, and caters for all experience levels.
 We fell in love with this ranch when we road-tested this ride and believe it’s the perfect family riding locale.